Rough Cut (1980 film): Shooting

 Filming began in London in August 1979.
-Siegel said at the time, "If I'd known Escape to Alcatraz was going to be such a success, I don't think I'd have done this picture.
+Siegel said at the time, "If I'd known Escape from Alcatraz was going to be such a success, I don't think I'd have done this picture.
 But because I love England I thought I'd have a go.
 But it's been a disaster since day one."

 Siegel said the original book was "poor" and "we've had at least seven writers on it...
 It's not nearly as good as it should be and a great deal of work is needed to shore it up."

 Siegel said "this picture is as big a departure" for Reynolds "as it is for me.
 It's more in the genre of a Cary Grant movie...
 Frankly I don't understand why Burt took this picture.
 He knew it needed a great deal of work."

 "Merrick and Don are constantly running into each other" said Reynolds.
 "Every day I wonder what'll happen when those two meet."

-"This is the worst prepared movie I've been involved with," said Siegel.
+"This is the worst prepared movie I've been involved with", said Siegel.
 "It'll take a miracle to bring it off.
 And unless Merrick helps us, that miracle will be an impossibility."

-"I don't agree with that," said Reynolds.
+"I don't agree with that", said Reynolds.
 "Of course he hasn't made as many bad pictures as I have.
 I've had experiences that make this one look like Gone with the Wind."

 Siegel was also unhappy with the title Rough Cut claiming that it would cause critics to make jokes about the film being a "rough cut".
 He pressed for Jack of Diamonds to be used instead but Merrick refused.

 Firing of Siegel

 Merrick fired Siegel several weeks into filming and hired British filmmaker Peter R. Hunt.
 Reynolds, an admirer of Siegel, was extremely unhappy with this.
 Blake Edwards flew in to discuss taking over, but wanted to rewrite the script.
 Eventually Reynolds helped persuade Merrick to rehire Siegel.
-"I've done more in three days than Henry Kissinger did in three years," said Reynolds, adding that "I'll never get myself in a situation like this again."
+"I've done more in three days than Henry Kissinger did in three years", said Reynolds, adding that "I'll never get myself in a situation like this again."

 Lesley-Anne Down called it "an interesting time."

 Anthony Shaffer was brought in to work on the script.

-Siegel did say he felt Reynolds was "marvelous, extremely inventive."
+Siegel did say he felt Reynolds was "marvelous, extremely inventive".